-- A. One or more automated programs or scripts shall be used to generate and arrange the data in Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year. - A.B.
-Complete the table below showing the probability and modeled frequency of landfalling Florida hurricanes per year.
+- A. One or more automated programs or scripts shall be used to generate and arrange the data in Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year. - B. Complete the table below showing the probability and modeled frequency of landfalling Florida hurricanes per year.
 Modeled probability shall be rounded to three decimal places.
-The historical probabilities and frequencies below have been derived from the Base Hurricane Storm Set for the 117-119 year period 1900-20168 (as given in Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)).
-Exclusion of hurricanes that caused zero modeled Florida damage or additional Florida hurricane landfalls included in the modeling organization Base Hurricane Storm Set as identified in their response to Standard M-1, Base Hurricane Storm Set, should shall be used to adjust the historical probabilities and frequencies provided. - B.C.
-If the data are partitioned or modified, provide the historical probabilities and frequencies for the applicable partition (and its complement) or modification as well as the modeled probabilities and frequencies in additional copies of Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year. - C.D.
-Include Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, in a submission appendix.
+The historical probabilities and frequencies below have been derived from the Base Hurricane Storm Set for the 119 year period 1900-2018 (as given in Form A-2, Base Hurricane Storm Set Statewide Hurricane Losses).
+Exclusion of hurricanes that caused zero modeled Florida damage or additional Florida hurricane landfalls included in the modeling organization Base Hurricane Storm Set as identified in their response to Standard M-1, Base Hurricane Storm Set, shall be used to adjust the historical probabilities and frequencies provided. - C. If the data are partitioned or modified, provide the historical probabilities and frequencies for the applicable partition (and its complement) or modification as well as the modeled probabilities and frequencies in additional copies of Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year. - D. Include Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, in a submission appendix.